9th Annual Political School

-October sees the hosting of our 2011 annual globalisation school.
-ILRIG has been hosting its globalisation school since 2002.
+October sees the hosting of our 2011 annual political school.
+ILRIG has been hosting its political school since 2002.
 Activists from a wide range of organisations, including social movements and trade unions throughout Africa are invited to apply.

 The 2011 School takes place at a time when the system of global capitalism is in an ongoing crisis.
 At the same time global warming is taking place at a faster rate than ever before and corporations faced with declining oil reserves are seeking new sources of energy and scouring the globe even more than before and in ways that threaten the survival of the planet.